nba-comeback-dashboard/nba-comeback-dashboard.github.io/docs/_sources/analysis/20_is_new_18.rst.txt

 (:ref:`As explained below <deciding-on-eras-breakdown>`, a more targeted recent modern era does not change the analysis so the larger dataset was chosen).

-So while there are about 1.8 times as many 20-points-or-more comebacks comparing the eras, the *chance* of coming back from 20 points-or-more down (``~5.3%``) is about the same as coming back from 18 points-or-more down (``~4.9%``) in the earlier era.
+To be clear, there has been a marked shift in the data: there are about 1.8 times as many 20-points-or-more comebacks comparing the eras.
+However, the *chance* of coming back from 20 points-or-more down (``~5.3%``) is about the same as coming back from 18 points-or-more down (``~4.9%``) in the earlier era.
+To put this in perspective, this overall ~2 point shift is on par to :doc:`the advantage a home team has over a road team </analysis/home_v_away>` when attempting a comeback.

 This means leads are *roughly* as safe as they have been, perhaps at most needing an extra basket to maintain the same level of security.

-In fact, the shift overall is not even as extreme as :doc:`the advantage a home team has over a road team </analysis/home_v_away>` when attempting a comeback.

 .. green-box::